yetanotherion/jmoab_migration/02_state_of_the_art.md

 * Distributed cache (if tasks support it)

-* Many maven plugin ported to gradle
+* Many maven plugins ported to gradle

 * Good community (Linkedin/Netflix/Android, backed by google on it)